blacknon/lssh/provider/README.md

 - implemented methods:
   - `inventory.list`
   - `secret.get`
+  - `plugin.describe`
+  - `health.check`
+  - `connector.describe`
+  - `connector.prepare`
+  - selected runtime methods such as `connector.shell`, `connector.exec`, and `connector.dial`

 However, the current implementation does not yet expose the full recommended protocol above.

 Missing or partial pieces today:

-- no implemented `connector` methods
-- no core-side use of `plugin.describe`
-- no core-side use of `health.check`
+- core-side use of `plugin.describe` and `health.check` is still incomplete and continues to evolve
-- `warnings` exist in the protocol shape but are not yet produced by current inventory/secret plugins
+- `warnings` exist in the protocol shape but are not yet produced consistently across all providers

 ## Current Plugin Fit And Migration Plan